 This book is a great starting place for members of organizations who may be unfamiliar with DEI or are looking to better understand their own unconscious bias.
 It can also be used on both an individual and group level to build awareness.

-Our Framework for DEI Strategy gives a good place to begin thinking about your DEI plan.
+Our Framework for DEI Strategy gives a good place to begin thinking about your DEI plan, which you can download below.
 But, these three books give you some necessary background to be able to understand the journey you’re on.